Text copied to clipboard!

 Requirements

-- Excellent communication and teamwork skills.
+- Excellent written and verbal communication skills.

-- Familiarity with environmental regulations and policies.
+- Knowledge of environmental regulations and conservation practices.

 Potential interview questions